 How Much do Public Health Social Workers Make?

 Job prospects for public health social workers are considered to be good as the geriatric populations increase and require more programs and greater care.
-Positions are slated to grow much faster than the economy – possibly by as much as 22% through 2018, according to the U.S. Bureau of Labor Statistics (BLS).
-The median salary in 2010 for public health social workers was $46,650 with a possible high of over $66,000 a year.
+The median salary in 2020 for public health social workers was $57,630 annually, as per BLS.